JohnReeves/largeNumbers/README.md

 ### internal representation of numbers

-why is there a 20 digit limit?
+Why is there a 20 digit limit?

 ### representing numbers as strings

-how can you represent long numbers as string?
+How can you represent long numbers as string?

-writing a full class is *hard*, maybe 1000 lines.
+Writing a full class is *hard*, maybe 1000 lines.

 gmp is this sort of thing - so functions not operators.

 ### approximations of pi

-how *can* you calculate pi?
+How *can* you calculate pi?
-lot's of seriers solutions
+There are lot's of series solutions
-what about a randomised algorithm?
+What about a randomised algorithm?

 ### dynamic memory

-how can you grow your datatype?
+How can you grow your datatype?